TOUR OUR RESEARCH

 We welcome visitors to our research site!
 There are various ways for you to tour our research:

-- Self-guided: a walking tour of our research is available May 1 through November 1, free of charge.
-This ¾-mile walking tour is for the general public and takes about an hour to complete.
+- Self-guided: a Sustainable Agriculture Walking Tour of our research is available May 1 through November 1, free of charge.
+This ¾-mile walking tour takes about an hour to complete.
 Visitors can enjoy nature while learning how scientists at KBS are researching ways to help make farming profitable while protecting and enhancing our state’s natural resources.
 Trail guides are available at the trail head and lead visitors through 16 stations.
 The self-guided trail is open dawn to dusk.
 No pets allowed.
 Trail head and parking at the LTER Field Lab at 10378 40th Street (across from the KBS Dairy), Hickory Corners, MI 49060.